hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 needed, then NSEC SHOULD be used in preference to NSEC3.
 NSEC3 requires greater computational power (see {{computationalburdens}}) for both authoritative servers and validating clients.
-Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
+Specifically, there is a nontrivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
 NSEC mitigates this concern.
 If NSEC3 must be used, then an iterations count of 0 MUST be used to alleviate computational burdens.
 Please note that extra